eandrews737/Raaine-Weather-App/README.md

 # Raaine

-A simple weather app I created to demonstrate my React-ive abilities.
+A simple weather app, I devoloped, to demonstrate my React-ive abilities.
 It utilizes a bunch of impressive technologies.
 This includes:

 - React